Ciarán Hinds: Career

-Hinds made his feature film debut in John Boorman's Excalibur in 1981.
-He played Captain Frederick Wentworth in Jane Austen's Persuasion (1995), Dr Jonathan Reiss in Lara Croft Tomb Raider: The Cradle of Life, and John Traynor in Veronica Guerin, both in 2003, and Firmin in the film version of Andrew Lloyd Webber's The Phantom of the Opera in 2004.
+Hinds appeared as Dr Jonathan Reiss in Lara Croft Tomb Raider: The Cradle of Life, John Traynor in Veronica Guerin, both in 2003, and Firmin in the film version of Andrew Lloyd Webber's The Phantom of the Opera in 2004.
 Hinds also played Carl, a professional assisting a group of assassins, in Steven Spielberg's political thriller, Munich in 2005.
+Hinds portrayed Gaius Julius Caesar in the first season of BBC/HBO's series Rome in 2006.
 In 2006, he appeared in Michael Mann's film adaptation of the 80's television show, Miami Vice, and as Herod the Great in The Nativity Story.
 In the 2006 film Amazing Grace, Hinds portrayed Sir Banastre Tarleton, one of the chief opponents of abolition of the slave trade in Parliament.
 He starred alongside Nicole Kidman, Jack Black and Jennifer Jason Leigh, in a comedy-drama about family secrets and relationships in Margot at the Wedding.
 He also appeared in Paul Thomas Anderson directed film There Will Be Blood (2007).

-On television, Hinds portrayed Gaius Julius Caesar in the first season of BBC/HBO's series, Rome in 2006.
-He featured in a number of made-for-television films, including the role of Michael Henchard in Thomas Hardy's The Mayor of Casterbridge in 2004, for which he won the award for Best Actor in a Drama Series at the 2nd Irish Film & Television Awards.
-He played Edward Parker-Jones in the crime drama series Prime Suspect 3 (1993), Abel Mason in Dame Catherine Cookson's The Man Who Cried (1993), Jim Browner in The Memoirs of Sherlock Holmes episode "The Cardboard Box" (1994), Fyodor Glazunov in the science fiction miniseries Cold Lazarus (1996), Edward Rochester in Charlotte Brontë's Jane Eyre (1997), the Knight Templar Brian de Bois-Guilbert in Sir Walter Scott's Ivanhoe (1997), and a portrayal of the French existentialist Albert Camus in Broken Morning (2003).

-In 1996, Hinds acted as a police detective in episode "Confessions" of Tales from the Crypt.
+He appeared on Broadway in The Seafarer by Conor McPherson, which ran at the Booth Theatre from December 2007 through March 2008.
+In February 2009 he took the leading role of General Sergei Kotov in Burnt by the Sun by Peter Flannery at London's National Theatre.
+Hinds returned to the stage later in 2009 with a role in Conor McPherson's play The Birds, which opened at Dublin's Gate Theatre in September 2009.
+Hinds played the lead role of Bill Maplewood in Todd Solondz's dramedy Life During Wartime which premiered at the 2009 Venice Film Festival before having a general release in July 2010.